oscarfhdev/Online-Course-Platform/README.md

 The system models a platform where:

-- Teachers can create and manage courses.
+- We can create and manage courses.
-- Students can enroll in courses and participate in sessions.
+- We can enroll in courses and participate in sessions.
 - Evaluations and certificates are generated based on participation and progress.

 The main focus of the project is on understanding class design, modeling relationships, and applying software engineering principles to simulate a real-world educational environment.